African Butterfly Cichlid (Anomalochromis thomasi)

-The African Butterfly Cichlid has a relatively slim body when viewed from above or from the front.
-Their bodies have a pale bronze colour with iridescent blueish-silver highlights on the scales and under the eye.
-The head is silvery-grey colour, but there is usually a silver "flash" under the eyes.
-The gill plates are iridescent silver with hints of gold and reddish-brown, depending on the lighting.
+The African Butterfly Cichlid appears relatively slim from above or from the front.
+Their bodies are pale bronze with iridescent blueish-silver highlights under their eyes and on their scales.
+In addition to the silvery-grey colour of the head, there is usually a silver "flash" under the eyes.
+Depending on the lighting, the gill plates are iridescent silver with gold and reddish brown hints.

-There are eight different rows of tiny pearl-like dots running horizontally along the fish's body, beginning at the gill plates running along to the end of the caudal peduncle.
-Both males and female African Butterfly Cichlids have two false eyespots; one is in the middle of the body, and the other is at the rear of the caudal peduncle, which is always located on the spine's line.
+On the fish's body, there are eight rows of pearl-like dots running horizontally from the gill plates to the caudal peduncle.
+In addition, there are two false eyespots on the African Butterfly Cichlid; one is located in the middle of the body and the other at the back of the caudal peduncle, which is always situated along the spine's line.

 |Scientific Name||Anomalochromis thomasi|